froko/create-vite-ts/README.md

 ### Only available with Cypress.io option:

 - `npm run cypress`: Starts the application & runs Cypress.io in visual mode
-- `npm run cypress:ci`: Builds and serves the application & runs Cypress.io in headless mode
+- `npm run cypress:ci`: Serves the builtapplication & runs Cypress.io in headless mode

 ### Only available with Playwright option: